 A warm welcome to our club

-As the current President of The Rotary Club of the Brickhills I warmly welcome you.
-We really are a great club to join.
 We are a small vibrant energetic club comprising of men and women in their 20s to their 60s.
-We maximise opportunities, such as running casinos and race nights and going out on our santa float, to raise money for the local and national community as well as supporting national and interactional rotary projects such as ‘end polio now’.
-We raise over £5000 a year.
+Members run casinos, race nights and a santa float to raise money.
+Improving support for mental health is my theme for the year as well as raising funds to help support the rotary international project ‘end polio now’.
 We meet formally on the first Sunday evening of each month at the Doubletree Stadium MK for a business meeting, which sounds rather grand but this includes a speaker or a game- there is no meal.
-We always have a least two social activities each month which includes our pub of the month, where we enjoy a meal and when weather is good enjoy a walk, and a variety of other social activities to suit both couples and families.
+Our programme of social activities is an important strand of the club and we welcome family and friends to these events.

 Do get in touch- press the contact us button at the top of our website- and we will invite you to a meeting or social event to get to know us.
 If you are new to MK or just want to broaden your professional or social circle this is a great place to start.